 How to Sew the Penny Dress Button Placket

-Today on the blog we’re talking Penny Dress button plackets!
+In this blog we're talking Penny Dress button plackets!
 The placket on the Penny Dress is constructed in a little bit of an unusual way and we know some of you have found it a little bit of a head-scratcher.
-So we thought we’d create some in-detail instructions on how to tackle this part of the construction.
+So we thought we'd create some in-detail instructions on how to tackle this part of the construction.

 We’re picking things up from step 13 for this tutorial, so start by sewing to step 12 as per the instructions.
 Your Penny Dress should look something like this.
 The front edges of the facing are sewn down, but the back neck facing is still loose.